slaily/beeftree/README.md

-# beeftree: A database storage engine from ccratch
+# beeftree: A database storage engine from scratch

 > A hands-on journey into database internals, implementing a page-based storage manager, buffer pool, and B-Tree index in pure Python.